gristlabs/grist-help/help/workspaces.md

 Workspaces
 -------------------------------

-Documents can collected in folders called "workspaces" which can be shared as a single unit with other users.
+Documents can be collected in folders called "workspaces" which can be shared as a single unit with other users.
 This is convenient, for example, for documents related to a single project.